 BEST CENOTES NEAR TULUM

-The small city of Valladolid is approximately 1 hour and 15 minutes drive from Tulum.
-Your best option to reach Valladolid is to rent a car in Tulum or alternatively you can take the bus.
+The small city of Valladolid is approximately 1 hour and 15 minutes drive from Tulum and your best option to reach Valladolid is to rent a car in Tulum or alternatively, you can take the bus.

 IK KIL CENOTE

 Ik Kil Cenote is undoubtedly one of the most beautiful Cenotes in Yucatan!
 It is also known to be one of the more popular Tulum Cenotes so make sure you get there early in the morning or late in the afternoon to avoid the crowds!

 From Valladolid, it’s approximately a 45-minute drive west to reach Cenote Ik Kil.

 The Ik Kil Cenote entrance fee is 80 MXN.